 On Sunday morning, start the day at the usual time and everything should slot back into place.
 If you child does wake early (before 6am) try to let them settle or if they are content, leave them until you are ready to get up and start the day.
 Try to keep feed and nap times at the right times and not shift them back to compensate for an earlier start.
 By adjusting the whole routine include meal and feed times, it will help their internal body clocks to adjust.

-Toddlers and older children are more able to cope with the change and you don’t need to do very much in advance.
+Toddlers and older children are more able to cope with the spring clock change and you don’t need to do very much in advance.
 Next weekend, make sure they have plenty of fresh air and run around in the mornings as this helps with our melatonin release.
 Natural light is a big driver of our body clocks and it will help them adjust.
 You can either move the daily routine by 15 minutes for all meals and naps so that they aim to go to bed at least half an hour earlier than they normally would or wait for them to adapt naturally.